 - Mix the ingredients for the sauce in a small bowl and set aside.

-- Heat 1/2 tablespoon of the oil in a wok or skillet over high heat and stir-fry the marinated beef strips until they are nicely browned and almost cooked.
+- Heat 1/2 tablespoon of the oil in a wok or skillet and stir-fry the marinated beef strips until they are nicely browned and almost cooked.
 Remove the meat and set aside.

 - Add another 1/2 tablespoon of the oil.
-Add the bell pepper and stir-fry over high heat for about 2 minutes, until slightly charred and softened up.
+Add the bell pepper and stir-fry for about 2 minutes, until slightly charred and softened up.
 Remove from the wok and set aside.

-- Heat the remaining oil, plus 1 tablespoon Szechuan Peppercorn Oil and 2 teaspoons Hot Chili Oil (see note) in the wok or skillet over high heat.
+- Heat the remaining oil, plus 1 tablespoon Szechuan Peppercorn Oil and 2 teaspoons Hot Chili Oil (see note) in the wok or a skillet.
 Add the sliced garlic and ginger, stir quickly for a few seconds, then add the dried red chilies.
 Stir-fry until you smell the spicy aroma of the dried chilies.

 - Return the beef and the bell pepper pieces to the wok or skillet and stir quickly with the spatula.
 Add the sauce and keep stirring until the beef is nicely coated with it.
 Sprinkle ground Szechuan peppers, stir in the roasted peanuts and the green onion.